KareemElnaghy/Maze-Router/README.md

 - Obstacles and pins must be within the grid bounds.
 - Multi-layer grids assume two layers by default, with alternating horizontal and vertical preferred directions.
 - Input files must be correctly formatted to avoid parsing errors.

+---

+### _Future Enhancements_
+1- Add support for more than two layers.
+2- Optimize Lee's algorithm for better performance on large grids.
+3- Improve error handling and input validation.
+4- Enhance the visualizer with more customization options.

 ## Setting up dev environment